 All cars get six airbags, lane keeping assist, speed limit recognition and recommendation, tyre pressure monitors and stability control.
 Also included as standard is Peugeot’s Active Safety Brake (pedestrian) system, which is able to auto-activate the car’s braking at low speeds, if there is a risk of collision.
 The GT Line adds a night and cycling function to the active safety brake system, while the e-208 GT includes adaptive cruise control, lane positioning assist and blind spot monitoring.

 Peugeot’s warranty applies for three years, which is the industry standard.
-Some rival brands do offer more generous warranty lengths, including Toyota (five years), Hyundai (five years) and Kia (seven years).
-The fact that Peugeot applies no limit to the mileage covered makes it a definite cut above the norm, though.
-It’s possible to extend the warranty at extra cost.
+Some rival brands do offer more generous warranty lengths, including Hyundai (five years), Kia (seven years) and Toyota (up to ten years).
+The fact that Peugeot applies no limit to the mileage covered makes it a definite cut above the norm though, while it’s possible to extend the warranty at extra cost.

 In this review